HIGHLIGHTS

 • Data privacy & security: Protecting patient data is paramount.
 Implementing robust security measures, complying with industry regulations (e.g., HIPAA), and ensuring data encryption and access controls are crucial.
 A medical clinic adopting a new electronic health record system would prioritize data security by conducting thorough risk assessments, implementing multi-factor authentication, and providing staff training on data privacy protocols.

 • Resources for the team: Allocate the necessary resources, including skilled personnel, adequate budget, and technology infrastructure.
 A dedicated project team with members from various departments should be assembled to manage the implementation process.
-For instance, an extensive healthcare system implementing a new scheduling software would assign IT experts, administrators, and clinicians to form a cross-functional team responsible for overseeing the implementation.
+For instance, an extensive healthcare ecosystem platform implementing a new scheduling software would assign IT experts, administrators, and clinicians to form a cross-functional team responsible for overseeing the implementation.

 Read Asahi Technologies' Case Study on Streamlining Pharmacy Operations